tinkrelectronic/fritzing-app/build.md

   Note: If you want to build from the original fritzing branch just swap the PRI folder and       pheonix.pro file in the root directory.

   This will create the fritzing.exe file.

+  These are the dll's and other resources without the executable [zipped](https://github.com/tinkrelectronic/fritzing-app/releases/download/base/fritzingbasefolder.zip).
+Enjoy your tinkering!